node-saml/passport-saml/README.md

 ```

 Additional config values supported:
-* `samlFallback`: if set to `getAuthorizeUrl`, will initiate a redirect to identity provider on authentication failure
+* `samlFallback`: if set to `login-request`, will initiate a redirect to identity provider on authentication failure

 ### generateServiceProviderMetadata( decryptionCert )